minoa-lang/reference/src/literals.md

 > _Todo_: Specify how the literal values will be encoded, e.g. decimal values keeping all info so a literal operator can also know that a non-latin decimal character was used

+> _Todo_: When there is documentation to the literal types, link them

 ## Numeric literals [↵](#literals-)

 ```